FrederikLeed/MS-Infrastructure/RDS Scripts/readme.md

 All servers needs to be created and joined to the Active Directory, that process is not part of this..

-Servers required, in Tier 0
+Servers required in Tier 0
 MGMT-01 - Management / Jump server Tier0
 MGMT-02 - Management / Jump server Tier0

-Servers required, in Tier 1
+Servers required in Tier 1
 RDDB-01 - SQL Server - Always on Cluster node
 RDDB-02 - SQL Server - Always on Cluster node
 RDCB-01 - Remote Desktop Connection broker